 For many, being terminated from your job can be an incredibly overwhelming and frustrating experience, as it can place significant financial strain on you.
 However, when you must keep paying alimony after being laid off on top of your other bills, it can make matters even worse.
-As such, it’s important to understand how job loss impacts your spousal support obligations.
+In general, you cannot stop paying alimony without first obtaining approval from the court.
+As such, the court will examine a number of circumstances to determine if you have experienced a substantial change in circumstances that warrants a modification.
 The following blog explores what you should know about these matters and why connecting with a Somerset County alimony attorney is critical if you need to make a change to your divorce order.

 How Are Spousal Support Payments Determined?